In Azerbaijan as in the United States, synagogues have been largely closed for months due to the coronavirus.

 Both Armenians and Azeris claim Nagorno-Karabakh, yet much of it is held by an Armenian backed independent state, called the Republic of Artsakh, and has been since the first armed conflict over the region, in 1992.

-The last three decades of fighting have been motivated by centuries of disputes over who controls the region, that they both view as part of their homelands.
+The last three decades of fighting have been motivated by a century of dispute over who controls the region, that they both view as part of their homelands.

 Armenians believe that Nagorno-Karabakh has been home to ethnic Armenians for thousands of years, well before Turkic tribes entered the region and mixed with local Persians to create the modern Azeri ethnic group, around the 11th century.

 Yet Azeris consider Shusha, in the north of the region, to be a city of national and historical importance, as it was a center of Azeri culture before the area was conquered by the Russian Empire.

 “I believe we’ll hold our next sermon at Shusha,” Segal said during his synagogue’s service, according to Turkey’s Anadolu Agency.

 Though most countries haven’t taken a side in the current conflict, the international community has largely recognized Azerbaijan’s claim to the region since the 1990s.

 The current conflict has led to the most intense fighting that Nagorno-Karabakh has seen since the early 1990s.
 Following a few clashes over the summer, it began in earnest in late September.
 Both sides claim the other struck first, both have seen heavy casualties, and both have seen their civilian populations, even outside of the conflict zone, targeted.

 It’s further complicated by each side’s allies.
 Azerbaijan has received significant arm sales from Israel in recent years, as one of their few allied Muslim nations.
 Armenians have reported Israeli made-weapons being used on Armenian villages in Nagorno-Karabakh, prompting the country to recall its ambassador from Israel in early October.